titipata/allennlp-tutorial/README.md

     --static-dir static_html
 ```

-This will produce the bar chart example of venue probability.
+This will produce the bar chart output of venues' probability.